 Don’t forget its also important to pay attention to your home country guidelines on travel back home.

 I have linked our 2019 visit post with some more tips and advice.
+If this year is a non runner for whatever reason remember there are some fantastic alternatives closer to home such as the Polar Express Train Ride.

 Note: Information is my interpretation as at 26 September 2020.
 This situation is constantly evolving so always check official sources.